(Click on blue highlighted text for more information)

 Thomas Davies Barrow Professor in the School of Earth, Energy & Environmental Sciences and Senior Fellow at the Precourt Institute for Energy

-Dr. Horne is the Thomas Davies Barrow Professor of Earth Sciences at Stanford University, and Senior Fellow in the Precourt Institute for Energy.
-Presently his research focuses on the matching of models to various classes of reservoir responses.
-These "inverse problems" seek the values of unknown reservoir parameters by inference rather than direct measurement.
-Typical problems are: tracer analysis of fractures, computer-aided well test analysis, production schedule optimization, and automated history matching/decline analysis.
-In addition to this general class of problem, Dr. Horne has a specific interest in geothermal reservoir engineering, and the multiphase flow of boiling fluids through porous materials and fractures.
+Prof. Horne's research focuses on the matching of models to various classes of reservoir responses.
+These "inverse problems" seek the values of unknown reservoir parameters by inference rather than direct measurement, often with the use of machine learning approaches.
+Typical problems are: tracer analysis of fractures, computer-aided well test analysis, production schedule optimization, and data analytics of long-term production records.
+In addition to this general class of problem, Prof. Horne has a specific interest in geothermal reservoir engineering, and the multiphase flow of fluids through porous materials and fractures.
+Research groups in which he is active include: Stanford Geothermal Program, SUPRI-D, SUPRI-Tides and Smartfields.

 Keleen and Carlton Beal Professor of Petroleum Engineering and Senior Fellow at the Precourt Institute for Energy